sahera-2001/actionable-business-insights/README.md

 ## Acknowledgments

 Special thanks to all contributors and data providers for supporting this project.
-If you have any questions or feedback, feel free to raise an issue or contact us.
+If you have any questions or feedback, feel free to raise an issue or contact me.